sssylvasss/scream/README.md

 - Offensive content moderation.
 - Responsive and dynamic UI.
 - Persistent data storage with MongoDB Atlas.
+- Real-time communication with socket.io.

 ---

+## 📡 Real-time Communication with socket.io
+This project uses socket.io for real-time communication.
+When a user posts a new scream, it is broadcasted to all connected clients in real-time.

 ## 🛠️ **Scripts**